 Keep it geek

 Please keep posts related to games, sci-fi and other geeky topics.
-If you want to go off-topic please join the Banter Board.

-How we enforce our rules
+How we enforce these standards

 - whether this is the first time the member has violated the rules